A Numerical Proof of Shell Model Turbulence Closure

 Employing shell models for turbulence allowed us to work in a well-controlled environment where high Reynolds numbers, and thus clean scaling laws over several orders of magnitude, are easily achievable.
 Additionally, due to the computational lightweight of the shell models, we could perform stringent statistical comparisons, something that would have not been easily achievable in the framework of the full Navier-Stokes equation.

-We numerically demonstrated that our subgrid closure model generates a dynamics indistinguishable, in statistical terms, from that of a filtered fully resolved simulation.
+We numerically demonstrated that our subgrid closure model, starting from an initial configuration not present in the training set, generates a dynamics indistinguishable, in statistical terms, from that of a filtered fully resolved simulation.
 To this aim, we considered high order Eulerian and Lagrangian structure functions together with distributions of shell variables and convective fluxes.
 Additionally we showed that our model yields results that outperform the state-of-the-art physics based approaches proposed in literature~\cite{opt}.

 Our results provide solid foundations towards the possibility to develop subgrid closure for Navier-Stokes that are capable of faithfully reproducing all statistical properties of 3D turbulence.
+However, we need to stress that the current work is only a very first step toward the actual development of possible closures for 3d Navier-Stokes.
+The novelty and value of our results is limited to the finding that the inertial range statistical properties of turbulence (including intermittency in the energy cascade) can be quantitatively reproduced via the sole knowledge of the present state and past state of the resolved scales.
+Generalizing our approach to 3d Navier-Stokes turbulence still requires overcoming several challenges.
+These include having to deal with many more subgrid variables to be modeled and by the computational cost of producing enough high-quality 3d training data.